bubroz/clipscribe/docs/PLATFORMS.md

 ## Contributing

 Found a site that doesn't work?

 1. First update yt-dlp: `pip install -U yt-dlp`
 2. Check if it works directly with yt-dlp command line
 3. Report to yt-dlp project if it's a yt-dlp issue
 4. Report to us if it's a ClipScribe integration issue

 Remember: The power of ClipScribe comes from yt-dlp's extensive site support.
 As yt-dlp adds new sites, ClipScribe automatically gains support for them!

-# Add scaling section
 ## Enterprise Scaling

 Supports 1800+ platforms at scale with Vertex AI